Boris Bota Miljković’s artistic video works have been exhibited at New York’s MoMA and the Museum of Contemporary Art in Houston

 You say today that you were insolent back then…

 That is absolutely correct.
-The two of us received some micro-scholarship that was still enough to provide us with financial security.
+The two of us received some micro-scholarships that was still enough to provide us with financial security.
 And due to the fact that we were good students, our then professor Sava Mrmak also invited us to get involved in television.
 And it was then that the two of us came up with the idea of changing the world.
 Because you consider that to be totally realistic when you’re 20.

 Back then television was a house with open doors for artists from various provinces, where you could encounter an entire encyclopaedia in the corridors.
 And in such company, it would have been a pity to miss out on the opportunity to learn something from all those people.
 And we learned!
 We stuck a foot in the doorway and said – here if there’s someone better than us you find them, while we meet all the criteria.
 And the fact is that there wasn’t much resistance…

 Like a psychiatrist who doesn’t know what will become of his patient, I turn towards the past.
-We lived and still live in turbulent times, so this experience has proved quite useful to me.
+We lived and still live in turbulent times, so this experience has proved quite useful to me

 To what extent can young people today be ‘insolent’ and follow your example?